isurunvn/technical_support_management_system/README.md

-The technical support management system called "NexusTech Solutions" is a project done as the web development group project in UCSC.
+The technical support management system called "NexusTech Solutions" is a project done as the web development group(13) project in UCSC.

 System features & functionalities: